chef/chef-web-docs/content/reusable/md/node_attribute_allowlist.md

 allowed_automatic_attributes ['network/interfaces/']
 ```

-When a allowlist is defined, any attribute of that type that'sn't specified in that attribute allowlist **won't** be saved.
+When a allowlist is defined, any attribute of that type that isn't specified in that attribute allowlist **won't** be saved.
 So based on the previous allowlist for automatic attributes, the `filesystem` and `map - autohome` attributes won't be saved, but the `network` attributes will.

 Leave the value empty to prevent all attributes of that attribute type from being saved: